This post may contain affiliate links. See our disclosure policy.

 Looking for the best way to cook bacon?
 Air Fryer Bacon is the way to go!
 The bacon is crispy and you won’t be cleaning up grease splatters all over the kitchen.

 Bacon belongs in it’s own food group, would you agree?
-It goes with anything for breakfast, it’s the perfect topping on sandwiches or burgers for lunch, and it’s delicious crumbled and sprinkled on top of a salad, soup, or a baked potato for dinner.
+It goes with anything for breakfast!
+It makes the perfect topping on sandwiches like a BLT or burgers for lunch, or crumbled and sprinkled on top of a salad, soup, or a baked potato for dinner

 Air Fryer’s have become very popular over the last few years, and for many good reasons.
+There are so many delicious air fryer recipes.
 They give food the crispiness of oil frying, without the oil, and food cooks more evenly.
-However, the number #1 for owning an Air Fryer in our family is Air Fryer Bacon.
+However, the number one for owning an Air Fryer in our family is Air Fryer Bacon.
 We can’t get enough of it.
-The bacon cooks up perfectly.
+It is one of my favorite ways to cook crispy bacon with no preheating.
+You can easily drain the excess grease out of the bottom of the air fryer.
 It is crispy, but still chewy enough to get the satisfying flavor our of every bite.
 In addition, the bacon is evenly cooked with no pieces of uncooked fat.

 Ways to Cook Bacon